Choosing Your Subjects

 English and Maths GCSE

 If you start at Holy Cross without a GCSE pass at grade 4 in Maths or English Language we will require you to re-sit the GCSE or take another appropriate qualification, as it will be important for you in later life and for university entries.
+If however, you do not gain a grade 4 in either Maths or English Language, we reserve the right not to enrol you on a Level 3 programme and would discuss the posibility of a 'Progression Year' course with you.

 Useful Links